edsu/inkdroid.org/_posts/2018-09-03-humans-in-loops.md

 methodology for developing an understanding of how algorithms are fashioned by a set of human practices.
 But it is important to remember who is doing the designing, who is doing the using, and who is being used.
-There are many types of humans that are in the loop.
+There are many types of humans in many types of loops.

 ### References